ruthiepina/HealthSync/README.md

 The application should maintain the privacy and security of my personal information.

 The user interface should be intuitive and easy to navigate, ensuring a seamless user experience for all users.

+The application should be able to take reviews for the office.

 I should have access to contact info or help resources within the application in case I encounter any issues or have questions about using the platform.
 ```